 4. CHROMATIC ABERRATION

-There are 2 types of chromatic aberration, which goes along with Tokina 11-16mm f/2.8 DX II.
+There are 2 types of chromatic aberration, which go along with Tokina 11-16mm f/2.8 DX II.
 This is the longitudinal and lateral chromatic aberration.
 The longitudinal aberration has an impact on bokeh frankly speaking.
 The “bokeh color fringing” occurs when moving out from focus before or behind the focal plane.
 This type of aberration has only little influence on the image (Pic.
 10-12).

-Another type is the lateral chromatic aberration, which is significant in the Tokina 11-16mm lens.
+Another type is lateral chromatic aberration, which is significant in the Tokina 11-16mm lens.
 This type of chromatic aberration features the color fringing increment towards the image edges.
-It doesn’t happen always, what the best example is images below (Pic.
+It doesn’t happen always, but the best example is the images below (Pic.
 11-12).
 The biggest appearance of this type of chromatic aberration is characterized by the edges with a high level of contrast (i.e black and white (Pic.
 14-17).
 In general, the lateral chromatic aberration is not visible in normal view (Pic.
 14), but it can be significant when cropping (Pic.
 15 – 17).
 The size of the chromatic aberration reduces when changing the aperture or exposure (Pic.
 15 – 17).

 5. MINIMUM DISTANCE